 The Value Of Authority and Reputation

 Trust they say is everything.
 It is very essential for business relationships and this still holds true in the modern world especially when it comes to e-commerce.
 Maintaining an online reputation as a knowledgeable and trustworthy source of information can be a powerful deciding factor when potential customers choose between you and your competitors.
-It's not just vendors looking to make sales that are interested in cultivating authoritative reputation.
+It’s not just vendors looking to make sales that are interested in cultivating an authoritative reputation.

 Being an authority that can be trusted will lend weight to everything you post.
 This is not merely a rhetorical device, either.
-Individuals and companies that take pains to build good online reputations have an easier time attracting a wider audience because they are linked to others by other authorities and favored by the search engines.
+Individuals and companies that take pains to build good online reputations have an easier time attracting a wider audience because they are linked to others by other authorities and favored by search engines.
 Building an authoritative reputation is therefore a proven strategy for expanding your reach and attracting a wider audience.
-One of the way you can build this trust is through your social media communication.
+One of the ways you can build this trust is through your social media communication.

-No other online communication strategy outside the Google and Bing search engines draw more traffic today more than the social media.
+No other online communication strategy outside the Google and Bing search engines draws more traffic today than social media.
 That makes it a channel to be taken very seriously.
 Facebook currently has over 2.7 billion visitors monthly.
-Twitter has over 1.3 billion registered members, and so on with the other social media platforms, it is a huge market that can be used to assert one's authority in any field and build trust for a brand.
+Twitter has over 1.3 billion registered members, and so on with the other social media platforms, it is a huge market that can be used to assert one’s authority in any field and build trust for a brand.

 Social media allows you to promote the content you publish in other venues.
 You can use excerpts, samples, and previews to entice followers into visiting your primary site and taking a look at your content.
 A social media presence also makes a perfect platform for engaging in two-way conversations about your content.

 Building Trust and Reputation